 I never thought about the possibility of pregnant women going to prison, or someone being born in prison.

 Lock Her Up

-Performance company Fuel selected three female artists, Rachel Mars, Sabrina Mahfouz and Paula Varjack to respond to historical materials around mental health and women in prison, using sound as their medium.
+Performance company Fuel selected three artists, Rachel Mars, Sabrina Mahfouz and Paula Varjack to respond to historical materials about mental health and women in prison, using sound as their medium.
 They worked with sound designer Gareth Fry to create three audio pieces which were installed at Warwick Tate Exchange.

 Listen to the recording of a panel discussion with some of those invovled in Lock Her Up.

 Coventry-based theatre company Talking Birds Theatre Company devised Disorder Contained: A Theatrical Examination of Madness, Prison and Solitary Confinement, based on Professor Marland’s research into solitary confinement in the 1800s.
 Using contemporaneous documents, including prisoners’ memoirs, doctors’ casebooks, and the reflections of prison staff, Disorder Contained combined music, song, wit and compassion to explore the rationale behind this enduring and cruel system.
 The performance was screened at Warwick Tate Exchange, followed by a panel discussion with some of the people involved in its creation.